JonJagger/cyber-dojo/md/raw-server.md

 All development is now focused on running cyber-dojo using a [docker'd server](docker-server.md)

-This is how cyber-dojo runs if docker is not installed or if it is but the environment variable CYBERDOJO_USE_HOST is set.
+This is how cyber-dojo runs if
+ * docker is not installed
-This is useful primarily for running a personal cyber-dojo on a laptop.
+ * the environment variable CYBERDOJO_USE_HOST is set This is useful primarily for running a personal cyber-dojo on a laptop.
 In this mode, there is
   * NO PROTECTION, NO ISOLATION, NO SECURITY.